 A bit later, in 1978, EW introduced a 3-4 man Goretex geodesic dome designed by tent designer Bob Howe (see link).
 It was named the "Earth Station."
 It was likely the first true geodesic dome tent to use a single-wall Goretex shell.

+Early Winters as its original innovative self was gone by about 1983, when it had discontinued its very successful line of tents and other "serious" mountain gear.....
 My guess is that the persistence of the Early Winters label into relatively recent times reflects the fact that it was a successful label and its later corporate owners desired to maintain its draw. .
 I would highly appreciate READER INPUT ABOUT Early Winters. ...CONTACT ME....
 Wikipedia also has a biography of sorts about Mr. Nicolai.
 Here is the link to that.... in part, the biography states that after Mr. Nicolai sold Early Winters he went on to other pursuits, primarily in the area of being a consultant about direct marketing catalog sales.
 It states that as of 2007 he was still alive and was still in the area of business consulting....
 It adds information about the person of Mr. N., stating that he was a long-term sailplane pilot, and also a person who did quite a few climbing and skiing exploits, thus that he was a person authentically grounded in moutain pursuits on a personal level....
 Other research I have done reveal that Mr. Nicolai possesses a graduate degree in Business from Harvard, so this man has what so many of the pioneers of gear lacked, which was highly trained business skills.
 Without such skills to guide them through changing times, many of the great classic companies were destroyed--- beset with new challenges like competition from China....
 Dec.
-2010, a recent reader contribution places Mr. Nicolai as a senior staff at Lenser.com; this company also has a biography posted in their "Staff" pages.
+2010, a reader contribution placed Mr. Nicolai as a senior staff at Lenser.com; this company also had a biography posted in their "Staff" pages.

 Warmlite, which has survived, and never changed its name or